Squarespace Migration Cost in 2026: What You Will Actually Pay

 - ✓Most businesses recover migration costs in 2 to 4 years through hosting savings and improved organic traffic.

-A photographer came to us in March with a 12-page Squarespace portfolio.
-She thought she was paying $23 a month.
-When we added up her plan, domain renewal, Google Workspace email, and the scheduling extension she used for bookings, her real monthly cost was $62.
+Consider a typical 12-page Squarespace portfolio paying $23 a month.
+Add plan renewal, domain renewal, Google Workspace email, and a scheduling extension for bookings, and the real monthly cost lands closer to $62.

 That is $744 a year.
 Over 3 years, $2,232.
 For a site that scored 38 on Google PageSpeed Mobile and had no way to fix it.